Harry Potter and the Half-Blood Prince

-Families can talk about the best age for kids (and eager parents) to start getting into the Harry Potter series.
+Families can talk about the best age for kids (and eager parents) to see Harry Potter and the Half-Blood Prince and start getting into the Harry Potter series.
 Is it OK to read all the books (and see all the movies) at the same age?

 What do you think of the way the movie depicts the teens' romantic relationships?
 Are they believable?
 Is the story too hormone-filled for younger viewers?